gpietrop/plsGP/README.md

 ## Directory Structure
 - `src`: Contains all R source file
 - `results/`: Stores outputs from runs, including datasets, fitenss results and p-values
-- `run_str{n}.sh/`: Is the script to run all the experiments for a specific structural model structure
+- `run_str{n}.sh/`: Script to run all the experiments for a specific structural model structure
 - `README.md`: This documentation file containing all necessary information to run the code

 ## Usage